Transcript: NPR's Interview With China's Ambassador To The U.S.

 People in Hong Kong may have different views and different aspirations — different group of people may have different views.
 They have to solve these problems themselves, but the bottom line is that nobody should challenge China's sovereignty.
 Nobody should resort to violence.

-I want to ask one more question, ambassador, and I'll let you go because we've spoken, are, a lot of time.
+I want to ask one more question, ambassador, and I'll let you go because we've spoken our alotted time.
 You alluded briefly to the 2020 election.
 Many people on both sides, all sides, have various questions, are anxiously awaiting that result.
 Do you believe that the 2020 ...

 It's your election.
 It's not our election.

-I know you're a diplomat and you will avoid speaking too directly to it, but I'm curious about your analysis of this.
+I know.
+You're a diplomat and you will avoid speaking too directly to it, but I'm curious about your analysis of this.
 Do you believe that the 2020 election will make that much difference in U.S. policy toward China, because as divisive a figure as President Trump may be, there does seem to be bipartisan concern within the United States, fairly or not, about the conduct of China and about the need for some new American approach to China?

 First of all, as I said just now, this is an American election.
-We foreign diplomats, we don't want to have anything to do with it.
+So we foreign diplomats, we don't want to have anything to do with it.
 But I also believe, whatever administration you might have next year, it is the responsibility of governments of both countries to manage this important relationship effectively and constructively, because this will serve the long-term interests of both our people.
-So the two governments have to work together to solve the problem.
-To expand our cooperation, to build a relationship based on coordination, cooperation and stability.
-This is our responsibility to our people, to people of both country, if we have some expectation.
-This is my expectation.
+So the two governments have to work together to solve the problem, to expand our cooperation, to build a relationship based on coordination, cooperation and stability.
+This is our responsibility to our people, to people of both countries.
+If we have some expectation, this is our expectation.

-Do you have time for one further question, please, sir.
 I'm genuinely curious because you become in a way an interpreter between two countries, two worlds.
 You try to explain China to the United States.
 Perhaps when you go home on leave, you try to explain something about the United States to Chinese people.
 What is one thing you would want Americans to know about China?
 And one thing that you try to make sure Chinese people know about America?

 I think there is a clear need for both sides to make greater efforts to understand the other side.
 There's still lack of mutual trust.
 There's still some degree of misunderstanding of the strategic intentions of the other side.
-I think we have to do a much better job to enable both sides to have better mutual understanding ... maybe better mutual accommodation.
+I think we have to do a much better job to enable both sides to have better mutual understanding, maybe better mutual accommodation.

 Do you think that the two countries' strategic intentions are not as much in conflict as some people fear they are?